-Every person’s health and well-being is dependent on how their body removes and purges toxins from the body.
-With all the environmental pollution, toxic body care products and processed foods, most people are in desperate need of a serious detox!
+Every person’s health and well-being depends on how well their body removes and purges toxins.
+With exposure to environmental toxins, toxic body care products and processed foods, most people are in desperate need of a serious detox!
 A liver cleanse is a great way to do this.

 One of the main ways that the body rids itself of toxins is through the liver.
 In fact, the liver is one of the hardest working organs in the body.
-It works tirelessly to detoxify our blood, produce the bile needed to digest fat, break down hormones, and store essential vitamins, minerals and iron.
-And when the liver is not functioning optimally, we cannot digest our food properly, especially fats!
+It works tirelessly to detoxify our blood; produce the bile needed to digest fat; break down hormones; and store essential vitamins, minerals and iron.
+When liver function is not optimal, we cannot digest our food properly, especially fats.

 Some of the essential functions of the liver include: (1)

 - Processing nutrients absorbed by the intestines so they are more efficiently absorbed

 - Regulating blood composition to balance protein, fat and sugar

 - Producing essential chemicals to help blood clot properly

 - Breaking down and metabolizing alcohol and medications

 - Producing essential proteins and cholesterol